ViscousTests/Cybersecurity-Notes/README.md

 # Cybersecurity Notes
 My Markdown notes for all things cybersecurity.
 Best viewed in Obsidian.

-Read on to find out how to install this repository, and where to start finding the information you need.
+Read on to find out how to install this repository, and where to start finding the  you need.

 **DISCLAIMER:** These notes are for educational purposes only.
 Use them as a learning resource or a reference guide when performing tests with *explicit permission*.
 I'm sure you've seen similar disclaimers on Cybersecurity resources before, but always make sure you have permission to do what you're doing.
 I am not responsible or liable if you misuse this resource and get into trouble.